ajs-voices/clandestine-providence-ascendant-1/manuscript/012-pumpkin-pie.md

 He smiled when my eyes met his.
 "Just watching you enjoy."

 I put on my best cocky grin and leaned forward so I whispered so only Dorian could hear.
-"I'm sure there are more fun things I let you watch me enjoy."
+"I'm sure there are more fun things I could let you watch me enjoy."

 Dorian's face turned a shade of red I didn't think possible as he looked down.